SkyFly03/DLBDSMTP01-From-Model-to-Production/README.md

 ## **1. Objective**

-- This project builds an image classification system to automate the sorting of refund items based on product images.
+The goal of this project is to build a batch-processing image classification system that automatically sorts returned products into predefined categories to support the refund department.
+This is achieved by:

-- A ResNet50 model is trained to predict product categories.
+- Training a deep learning model (ResNet-50) to classify product images into 31 refund categories.
-- The system supports both batch predictions (scheduled daily) and real-time requests via a REST API.
+- Preprocessing the dataset by cleaning missing images and filtering rare classes.
+- Structuring the model pipeline into a batch-based system triggered by a scheduled job.
+- Supporting reproducibility by training the model in both Google Colab (Model 1) and locally via shell script (Model 2).
+- Integrating a REST API (using Flask and Docker) for scalable serving and batch prediction.
-- Prediction results are stored in a PostgreSQL database.
+- Logging batch results to PostgreSQL for traceability and system monitoring.
-- The setup is containerized using Docker for reproducibility and deployment.

 ---

 ## **2. Setup and Installation**

-### Clone the repository
+* ### Clone the repository
 ```bash
 git clone https://github.com/SkyFly03/DLBDSMTP01-From-Model-to-Production.git
 cd DLBDSMTP01-From-Model-to-Production
 ```

-### Create and activate a virtual environment
+* ### Create and activate a virtual environment
 ```bash
 python -m venv venv
 .\venv\Scripts\Activate.ps1
 ```

-### Install dependencies
+* ### Install dependencies
 ```bash
 pip install -r requirements.txt
 ```

-### Download dataset manually from Kaggle
+* ### Download dataset manually from Kaggle
 - Source: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset
 - Place `styles.csv` in `data/full/`